tldr-pages/tldr/pages/linux/runuser.md

 # runuser

-> Run commands as a specific user and group IDs.
-Does not ask for password.
-Only useful when run as the root user.
+> Run commands as a specific user and group without asking for password (needs root privileges).

 - Run command as a different user: